Nebu0528/Deepseek-Python-UI/README.md

-Simple UI for those wanting to run Deepseek locally without having to use the terminal to type
+Simple UI for those wanting to run DeepSeek locally without having to use the terminal to type

 1. Set up Ollama and deepseek locally